 Taking a cue from Winnicott, mothers need acknowledgement, understanding and kindness.
 In short, mothers need mothering too.
 Susan Tomlinson runs workshops for mums called MotherSpace.
 Find out more here.

-Did you know that HealthUnlocked has a friendly and supportive community for tips and advice that is run by NCT, the UK’s largest charity for parents.
+Did you know that HealthUnlocked has a friendly and supportive parenting community for tips and advice that is run by NCT, the UK’s largest charity for parents.
 Join the community for online support and connect with parents in your local area.